 Miscellaneous: anchors like “click here”, “more information”, etc.

 Other: anchors like images etc.

-You can go a step further by analysing the anchor text distribution of your competitors and taking an overall average figure and working towards achieving the same distribution.
+You can go a step further by analyzing the anchor text distribution of your competitors and taking an overall average figure and working towards achieving the same distribution.

-When you have a list of prospects for outreaching you need to get personal…
+When you have a list of prospects for outreach you need to get personal…